Nonabelian Fourier transforms for spherical representations: A global application

-\end{prop} We remark that the proof of the proposition requires Theorem \ref{thm-lfe} in particular at the archimedian places; working outside a finite set of places including the archimedian ones where one can assume an unramified functional equation is not enough.
+\begin{rem} We remark that the proof of Theorem \ref{thm:reint} requires Theorem \ref{thm-lfe} in particular at the archimedean places; working outside a finite set of places including the archimedean ones where one can assume an unramified functional equation is not enough. \end{rem}

-For an admissible irreducible representation $\pi$ of $G(\A_F)$ let $\mathcal{C}(\pi)=\mathcal{C}(\pi,0)$ be its analytic conductor as defined by Iwaniec and Sarnak (\cite[\S 1]{BrumleyNarrow} is a nice reference).
-We have the following corollary of Conjecture \ref{conj:Langl}: \begin{cor} Assume Conjecture \ref{conj:Langl}.
+For an admissible irreducible representation $\pi$ of $G(\A_F)$ let $\mathcal{C}(\pi,\mathrm{Re}(s))$ be its analytic conductor as defined by Iwaniec and Sarnak (\cite[\S 1]{BrumleyNarrow} is a nice reference).
+We have the following corollary of Conjecture \ref{conj:Langl}: \begin{cor} Assume Conjecture \ref{conj:Langl} for the unramified cuspidal automorphic representation $\pi$.
 For any real numbers $A<B$ and $A \leq \mathrm{Re}(s) \leq B$ one has an estimate

 for some $M>0$. \end{cor}